mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 which each of the usurpers was of Solomani descent.
 Empress Arbellatra and her heir, Zhakirov, devised

-a seismic shift to the centre by promoting Vilani nobles.
+a seismic shift to the center by promoting Vilani nobles.
 If this was not a sure sign that the Imperium intended to establish greater balance, Zhakirov made it abundantly clear when he married Antiama